exercism/python/concepts/enums/about.md

 #=> 1
 ```

-When assigning the same value to two members in an enum, the latter assigned member will be an alias to the formed one.
-It is not allowed to use the same name for two members of an enum.
+When assigning the same value to two members in an `enum`, the latter assigned member will be an alias to the former one.
+It is not allowed to use the same name for two different members of an `enum`.

 ```python
 class Color(Enum):